What is an Aquacultural Worker Supervisor?

 Aquacultural Worker Supervisors who work in Minnesota, Alabama, or Iowa, make the highest salaries.

-How much do Aquacultural Worker Supervisors make in different U.S. states?
+How much do Aquacultural Worker Supervisors make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Aquacultural Worker Supervisors Use?
+Tools & Technologies Used by Aquacultural Worker Supervisors

 Below is a list of the types of tools and technologies that Aquacultural Worker Supervisors may use on a daily basis: